hak-work/hello-world/README.md

 # hello-world
-Basic repositroy
+Basic repositroy.
-This is where i will be storing my projects and notes on data anaylis using r and python.
+This is where I will be storing my projects and notes on data anaylis using r and python.